 Academic Excellence and Leadership Development - Leadership development is at the heart of the School's educational philosophy.
 Accordingly, the School's intellectual focus centers on high academic and behavioral expectations for all students communicated through the Code of Excellence and Code of Student Conduct.
-The School looks to develop leaders through participation in Safety Patrol, the Empower-Me Club, Student Government Association, Honor Roll recognition, National Elementary Honor Society, National Middle School Honor Society and Student of the Month.
-In addition to those activities, middle school students are encouraged to participate in service projects both at school and within the local community.
+The School looks to develop leaders through participation in Safety Patrol, Honor Roll recognition, and monthly Character Education Student Recognition.

-Character Education - Somerset Sable Palms will integrate a character education program that will address a broad range of concepts such as positive school culture, moral education, just communities, caring school communities, social-emotional learning, positive youth development, civic education, and service learning.
-All of these approaches promote the intellectual, social, emotional, and ethical development of young children and share a commitment to help children become responsible, caring, and contributing citizens.
+Character Education - As in the high performing school being replicated, Somerset Silver Maple will integrate a character education program that will address a broad range of concepts such as positive school culture, moral education, just communities, caring school communities, social-emotional learning, positive youth development, civic education, and service learning.
+All of these approaches promote the intellectual, social, emotional, and ethical development of young children and share a commitment to help young children become responsible, caring, and contributing citizens.
 The Schools incorporation of a high-quality character education program will promote its school culture/environment as a place where students, teachers, and parents want to be.
 It will be a place where students will do their best work because they feel safe, appreciated, supported, and challenged by their peers and the adults around them.
-Character education will be discussed throughout the school day and teachers will have allotted time in Social Studies courses to dedicate to discussion and activities around a particular trait each month.
-The School will host a monthly assembly that honors the students nominated for the Sun-Sentinel "Kids of Character" trait for that particular month.
-The ceremony celebrates the students with a personalized message written by their teacher and classmates as well as other incentives such as homework passes.
+The School makes monthly certificates that honors the students nominated for the Sun-Sentinel "Kids of Character" trait for that particular month.
+The school celebrates the students with a personalized message written by their teacher and classmates, as well as other incentives from local community businesses.